Marshe Rockett: Total Nonstop Action Wrestling / Impact Wrestling (2016–2017)

-On the March 23, 2021 episode of NWA Powerrr, Rockett made his debut for the promotion in a three-way match to determine the number one contender to the NWA World Television Championship, which was won by Fred Rosser.
+On the March 23, 2021, episode of NWA Powerrr, Rockett made his debut for the promotion in a three-way match to determine the number one contender to the NWA World Television Championship, which was won by Fred Rosser.
 On the April 20 episode of NWA Powerrr, he had another chance at the TV Title contendership in a three-way match, which was won by Tyrus.
 On the May 25 episode of NWA Powerrr, Rockett competed in a battle royal to determine the number one contender to the NWA Worlds Heavyweight Championship, which was won by Trevor Murdoch.
 On June 6, at When Our Shadows Fall, Rockett teamed with Slice Boogie in a four-way tag team match, losing to La Rebelión (Mecha Wolf and Bestia 666).
 On the July 13 episode of NWA PowerrrSurge, Rockett got his first televised win by defeating Jeremiah Plunkett.

 The following weeks saw Rockett participate in the NWA Champions Series, being drafted to Aron Stevens and Taryn Terrell's team, and losing to Kamille and Austin Idol's Thom Latimer.
-On August 29, at the NWA 73rd Anniversary Show, Rockett comepted in a battle royal to determine the number one contender to the NWA National Championship, which was won by Judais.
+On August 29, at the NWA 73rd Anniversary Show, Rockett competed in a battle royal to determine the number one contender to the NWA National Championship, which was won by Judais.
 On the September 7 episode of NWA Powerrr, Rockett teamed with Slice Boogie to participate in the NWA World Tag Team Championship Eliminator Tournament, but were eliminated by The Big Strong Pals (Matthew Mims and Sal Rinauro) in the first round.
 On the October 5 episode of NWA Powerrr, Rockett and Boogie competed in a three-way Lucha Scramble match, which was won by La Rebelión.
 On the December 14 episode of NWA Powerrr, Rockett was signed by BLK Jeez to join Idolmania Sports Management.